 Preston W. Campbell, III, M.D.

-Dr. Preston Campbell is the president and chief executive officer of the Cystic Fibrosis Foundation.
-He previously served as the Foundation’s executive vice president for medical affairs.
-Dr. Campbell has more than 25 years of experience caring for people with CF. Most recently, he oversaw the Foundation’s research, drug discovery, drug development and clinical research programs, and directed clinical research, the Foundation’s network of care centers, clinical training programs and the national patient registry database.
+Dr. Preston Campbell served as president and chief executive officer of the Cystic Fibrosis Foundation from 2015 - 2019.
+A leader at the CF Foundation for more than 20 years, Dr. Campbell previously served as the Foundation’s executive vice president for medical affairs, overseeing the Foundation's research, drug discovery, drug development and clinical research programs, and directed clinical research, the Foundation's network of care centers, clinical training programs and the national patient registry database.
 He initially became interested in cystic fibrosis as a CF camp counselor while earning his medical degree from the University of Virginia Medical School.

 Share this Post